High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Introduction

-Considering instead the exponential density profile $n(x)$ defined in the introduction, the balance of the laser's Lorentz force and the electrostatic restoring force exerted by the plasma ion background~\cite{vincenti_optical_2014, thevenet_physics_2016} yields a position of the electron density spike, averaged over the ``pushing cycle'' of the laser field, of $x_\mathrm{b} = \L \ln\left\{ [a_0 (1+\sin\theta) \cos\theta]/[2\pi (\L/\lambda_0)] \right\}$, where $\theta$ is the laser incidence angle on the plasma surface.
-Experimentally varying the plasma density gradient scale length $\L$ thus corresponds to adjusting the effective plasma (ion) density $n[x_\mathrm{b}(\L)]$.
-This yields an effective similarity parameter $S_\mathrm{eff} = n(x_\mathrm{b})/(n_c a_0) = (1+\sin\theta) \cos\theta/[2\pi (\L/\lambda_0)]$.
-The range $S_\mathrm{eff}\in[1,5]$ is thus achieved for $\L\in[\lambda_0/30, \lambda_0/6]$, independently of the laser peak intensity.
-This is perfectly consistent with the existing experimental results as well as with those we report in this letter.
-Finally, for longer $\L$, SHHG disappears due to the onset of chaotic electron dynamics in the long low-density~\cite{chopineau_identification_2019}.
+\emph{(iii) Dependence on the plasma density gradient:} The density gradient of the plasma-vacuum interface is a most crucial parameter~\cite{zepf_role_1998} and its experimental control is a prerequisite for efficient SHHG~\cite{Roedel2012ultrasteep,dollar_scaling_2013,kahaly_direct_2013}.
+In CWE, the electron density peak formation and conversion of plasma oscillations into XUV light are optimized for a very steep gradient with scale length $\L\sim\lambda/100$.
+A growing $\L$ causes the CWE-efficiency to drop rapidly~\cite{thaury_high-order_2010} while the harmonic chirp and thus spectral width of the CWE-harmonic peaks increase~\cite{quere_coherent_2006,malvache_coherent_2013}.
+For the steep gradients optimizing CWE, relativistic SHHG is supressed by the gyromagnetic effect~\cite{geindre_relativistic_2006} preventing electrons from escaping the plasma.
+Instead, relativistic SHHG has repeatedly been found in single-shot experiments to be optimized by smoother optimal density gradients~\cite{Roedel2012ultrasteep,dollar_scaling_2013,kahaly_direct_2013,chopineau_identification_2019,gao_double_2019}, characterized by scale lengths $\L\approx\lambda/10$.
+For further increased $\L\gtrsim\lambda/4$, SHHG disappears due to the onset of chaotic electron dynamics~\cite{dollar_scaling_2013,chopineau_identification_2019}.

-\emph{(v) Simultaneous electron emission:} The same optimal $\L\approx\lambda_0/10$ has been found for the emission of high-energy electrons from a plasma mirror~\cite{thevenet_vacuum_2016}, which is therefore found to be correlated to relativistic SHHG~\cite{chopineau_identification_2019} and be anti-correlated to CWE~\cite{bocoum_anticorrelated_2016}.
+\emph{(iv) Simultaneous electron emission:} Plasma mirrors also emit electron beams near the specular direction but slightly deviated toward the target normal~\cite{tian_electron_2012,zhou_direct_2021}.
+The same optimal $\L\approx\lambda/10$ has been found to maximize the charge of relativistic electron bunches emitted from plasma mirrors~\cite{thevenet_vacuum_2016}, which is thus found to be correlated with relativistic SHHG~\cite{thevenet_physics_2016,chopineau_identification_2019} and anti-correlated with CWE~\cite{bocoum_anticorrelated_2016}.